ralphjsmit/filament/docs/07-users/02-multi-factor-authentication.md

 ## Email authentication

 Email authentication sends the user time-based one-time passwords (TOTP) to their email address, which they must enter to verify their identity.
-These TOTP codes are generated using the same algorithm as [Google two-factor authentication](#google-two-factor-authentication).
+These TOTP codes are generated using the same algorithm as [app authentication](#app-authentication).

 To enable email authentication in a panel, you must first add a new column to your `users` table (or whichever table is being used for your "authenticatable" Eloquent model in this panel).
 The column needs to store the secret key used to generate and verify the time-based one-time passwords.
 It can be a normal `text()` column in a migration: